AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Enable Connected Transit
 ************************

 By default, spoke VNETs are in isolated mode where the Transit will not route traffic between them.
-To allow the Spoke VNETs to communicate with each other, we need to enable Connected Transit

-1. Navigate to Multi-Cloud Transit -> Advanced Config, select the right Transit Gateway and enable **“Connected Transit”**.
+To allow the Spoke VNETs to communicate with each other, you must enable Connected Transit by navigating to Multi-Cloud Transit -> Advanced Config.
+Select the Transit Gateway and toggle Connected Transit to **Enabled**.

 |connected_transit|

 Configure Transit Firewall Network
 ***********************************

-Transit and Spoke Gateways have now been deployed, next step is to deploy and enable the Firewall for traffic inspection.
+Now that Transit and Spoke gateways have now been deployed, you must deploy and enable the firewall for traffic inspection.

 Let’s start with enabling the firewall function and configure the FireNet policy.